uasal/uasal_development_guide/_sources/index.rst.txt

 ==============================

 This guide describes the basic principals how Python software is structured inside UASAL.
-Note that much of this stems from the Pearl and Lazuli projects but is generally applicable across the board.
+Note that much of this stems from the Space Telescope Pathfinder projects but is generally applicable across the board.

 .. toctree::